-HPS follows the Nebraska Department of Health and Human Services regulations for control of communicable disease.
-These regulations include: incubation period, symptoms of illness, infection period and minimum isolation periods/control measures.
+Ref: SB Policy: 508.03 HPS follows the Nebraska Department of Health and Human Services regulations for the control of communicable diseases.
+These regulations include the incubation period, symptoms of illness, infection period and minimum isolation periods/control measures.
 Diseases/Conditions included in these regulations are: chicken pox, pink eye, common cold, diphtheria, pinworm/threadworm/seatworm, fifth disease, hand/foot/mouth, hepatitis A, herpes simplex, impetigo, influenza, measles, meningitis (bacterial and viral), MRSA, mumps, head lice, pertussis/whooping cough, polio, ringworm, rubella, scabies, shingles, strep infection, and tuberculosis.
-If your child is diagnosed with one of the above diseases or conditions, contact the school nurse for an exclusion timeframe and/or if a healthcare provider note is needed to return to school.
+If your child is diagnosed with or is presenting symptoms of one of the above diseases or conditions, contact the school nurse for an exclusion timeframe and/or if a healthcare provider note is needed to return to school.

-A student with a temperature of over 100-degrees will be sent home.
+A student with a temperature of over 100 degrees will be sent home.
 It is strongly recommended that a student does not return until fever free for 24 hours without the use of fever-reducing medications (Tylenol, ibuprofen).
 Alternatively, a student may return with a healthcare provider note.
 A student who vomits will be sent home.
 It is strongly recommended that students remain out of school for 24 hours.